-On a Sunday of October 2021, Aosta hosts the 34th edition of the Seven Towers Race, national 3×4 km relay that has attracted an increasing number of visitors over the years.
+Sunday October 24th, 2021, Aosta hosts the 34th edition of the Seven Towers Race, a national 3×4 km relay that has attracted an increasing number of visitors over the years.

 The competition is named after 7 of the 20 towers that were erected by the Romans to defend and decorate Augusta Praetoria (Aosta Roman name)’s walls, and that can be seen along the route.